Cost of Living in Nottingham: Monthly Budget Guide (2026)

 Telegram

-You’ll typically need about £1,400–£1,700 a month in Nottingham if you rent a one‑bed outside the centre and cover utilities, food, transport and basics.
-Expect rent around £695–£919 for a one‑bed, groceries £150–£200, utilities and broadband £165–£199, and a monthly transport pass £60–£75.
-Student or shared options cut costs further with bills included.
-Keep this overview in mind and you’ll find practical tips and neighborhood trade‑offs if you want more detail.
+You’ll typically need about £1,400 to £1,700 a month in Nottingham if you rent a one-bed outside the centre and cover utilities, food, transport and basics.
+Expect rent around £695 to £919 for a one-bed, groceries £150 to £200, utilities and broadband £165 to £199, and a monthly transport pass of £60 to £75.
+Student or shared options cut costs further, especially when bills are included.

 Monthly Budget Breakdown for Singles and Families